jishida/BtrieveWrapper/README.md

 BtrieveWrapper is a wrapper library of Btrieve API, who operates MicroKarnel Database Engine (MKDE) of Actian PSQL.
 It works on .NET Framework 4.0.

-This libraly provides classes to operate MKDE without SQL.
+This library provides classes to operate MKDE without SQL.
 Generally, In operating RDBMS with SQL, the parsing process can be overhead and cause a bottleneck.
 Btrieve API provides low-level functions who operate database, so using it is